 Dru is giggling.
 “He’s wearing socks!
 Wouldn’t it be cute if we made him little shoes?
 Wouldn’t that be precious?”

 Poor guy.
 He wants to please his lady, wants to like anything.
-But, shoes?
+But, crap!
+Shoes?
 He hangs his head.
 Sly, concerned, has moved close in solidarity.
 The dog is whimpering, “please-no-please-no-please-no” into the cat’s side.
 “I look ridiculous,” he mutters.
 “I feel ridiculous.
 Shoes!
 Is she serious?”

 “What is play pirate?”

-“Start working up material, juicy cracks touching on your history together.
-Then we go look him up.
+“Start working up juicy material touching on your shared history.
+Then we look him up.
 What would you want to tell him?”

 “What’s the use?
 He won’t understand me.”

 “You move your mouth.
 I speak the words.
-We’ll give him a fine heart attack.
+If we’re lucky, we give him a fine heart attack.
 Won’t that be fun!”